Expand Data Freshness Options by Using Tableau Bridge

 The user account running Tableau Bridge must be a local administrator on the computer.
 The user does not need to be logged in to Windows, but the computer must be powered on with Windows running.

-The user signed in to Tableau Online through Tableau Bridge must have the Site Administrator site role.
+The user signed in to Tableau Online through Tableau Bridge must have a Site Administrator site role.

-Each Tableau Online site can have one Tableau Bridge client that maintains live connections.
-(Other clients can still refresh extracts.)
+Each Tableau Online site can have multiple clients that maintain live connections.
+Those clients can also be used to refresh extracts.

 The appropriate database drivers must be installed on the computer that runs Tableau Bridge.